sigsum/sigsum/named-policy.md

-# Sigsum named policy guidelines
+# Procedure used for Sigsum builtin named policies

 The Sigsum project maintains a set of named policies, currently named as `sigsum-generic-YYYY-n` where `YYYY` is the year the policy was